Neglected and underutilized crop: Definition

 Neglected crops are primarily grown by traditional farmers.
 These species may be widely distributed beyond their centers of origin but tend to occupy unique niches in the local production and consumption systems.
 They are critical for the subsistence of local communities yet remain poorly documented and neglected by mainstream research and development activities.
 Many staple crops, especially in the developing world, are poorly studied by researchers.
-For example, the Green Revolution saw massive changes in agricultural productivity in Asia, but African crops saw little benefit.
+For example, the Green Revolution saw profound changes in agricultural productivity in Asia, but African crops saw little benefit.

 Examples

 Village chief of Boula Téné, [Senegal] Theodore Mada Keita, holds up the fonio grain (Digitaria exilis) that helps feed his family.

 Determination of the underutilized status of a crop varies among researchers.
 Different criteria and approaches are used to define this particular group of crops.

 Neglect refers to the lack of attention a crop may receive through research and development and can be evaluated by how well national and international policy or legal frameworks and research and development programs can support the conservation and sustainable use of a crop.
 Underutilisation is particular to the geography and potential for a crop to contribute to better diets and production systems.
 In cases where exotic or diversified species are underutilised in a particular region, these may not necessarily be underutilised in other parts of the world.
 Below is a non-exhaustive list of neglected and underutilised species.

 It is important to recognise the potential negative impact on communities that historically use so-called underutilised crops.
 For example, as quinoa came into international focus, its price in South America surged by 600%, pushing the grain outside the reach of traditional use communities.